igmhub/LaCE/README.md

 pip install -e .
 ```

-## Tests

-Please check out the Tutorial notebooks to see that everything works out (see below)

 #### Nyx users:

 - You may need to add the Nyx path as an environment variable in your notebook kernel.
 The first is done by writing in the kernel.json file: